Alter Echo (album): Background

 Following the band's 2014 reunion, their third studio album Forward in Reverse in 2016 marked their first original material released in nearly 20 years.
 The shift from the band's more grunge-oriented music from the 1990s towards hard rock was well-received by both critics and fans, and helped Dizzy Mizz Lizzy regain their position as Denmark's most popular rock band.

 After touring Forward in Reverse, the band started to work on new material in the studio in the second half of 2017, and expected to release an album in 2018.
 However, the band decided to take extra time out to meet their high production quality standard.
 In 2018 and 2019, they continued to occasionally play shows, also trying out new songs they were working on, such as "In the Blood" and "California Rain".
-Album recording began in August 2019 in the privately owned Color Mill Studio.
+Album recording began in August 2019 at the privately owned Color Mill Studio.
 It marks the first album entirely self-produced by Tim Christensen.